 First priority roads are maintained until conditions are under control and safe, subject to worker and equipment availability and weather.
 Once these roads are cleared, resources are redirected to second priority routes and then to third priority routes.

 In preparation of winter conditions, training sessions are held for public works staff to prepare them for snow conditions.
 The equipment resources are also prepared, including installation of snow plowing accessories, to ensure everything is operational for winter conditions.
 The sand and salt is stocked at four storage sheds located strategically throughout the City for an efficient response time.
 The anti-ice solution (sodium chloride) production and storage tanks are inspected and prepared for potential winter conditions.

 The City of Abbotsford takes a pro-active approach to snow and ice control.
-Our Roads staff monitors weather forecasts, road conditions and pavement sensor readings and deploys resources to apply a surface treatment in three phases starting with priority 1 and moving on to priority 2 and priority 3, if necessary.
+Our Roads staff monitor weather forecasts, road conditions and pavement sensor readings and deploys resources to apply a surface treatment in three phases starting with priority 1 roads, and moving on to priority 2 roads and priority 3 roads, if necessary.

 - Phase 1 - Anti-icing (Sodium Chloride) Application: This is a proactive phase that involves the application of liquid sodium chloride solution before any snow has fallen or frost/ice has formed.
 The liquid is sprayed, using tanks and sprayers on the back of tandem trucks, on the road surface to reduce the opportunity for snow or ice to create a bond with the cold asphalt surface.
 This increases the effectiveness of snow plowing (Phase 3), if necessary, due to continuation of snow and ice conditions.